paciorekaneta2025-glitch/finance-portfolio/PV-EXPLAINED/README.md

 Aneta Paciorek, MAAT, ACCA Part-Qualified
 20.05.2026

+##  Contents
+- 1.Introduction
+- 2.What is Present Value (PV)?
+- 3. Discount Rate
+- 4. Calculation
+- 5. Why Do Companies Use Present Value (PV)?
+- 6. Conclusion

 ## 1. Introduction
 Many students of finance, economics, and related fields graduate after several years of study with strong theoretical knowledge and high hopes for a successful career start.
 However, during their very first job interviews, they often discover that theory alone is not enough.
 Employers expect practical experience, analytical skills, Financial Modeling knowledge, and the ability to interpret business data.
 That is exactly why this article series was created.
 Its purpose is to explain fundamental financial concepts in a simple, practical, and easy-to-understand way.
 It is aimed at people who want to go beyond academic theory, start experimenting with Financial Modeling, and better understand how finance works in real business situations.